-No matter how small a community, crime still happens.
+No matter how small a community is, crime still happens.
 Law enforcement in the area may be limited to only a few officers, but they still deal with a high volume of evidence.
 They’re typically doing it in small spaces while resources are scarce.
 Taking a fresh look at the property room can make a positive impact.

 In TV crime shows, police departments and crime labs have plenty of space.
 CSI Miami’s building even has an architecturally striking exterior, and officers drive Hummers.
 But that’s not the reality most law enforcement agencies live with.
 Especially, when the police department is a smaller or mid-sized one, outside of a major city (where the crime shows seldom go.